kitserver/kitserver7/docs/README.txt

-Kitserver 7 for the PES2008 PC DEMO                           October 1, 2007
+Kitserver 7 for the PES2008 PC                               October 25, 2007
 =============================================================================
-Version 7.0.0a
+Version 7.0.0b - the Great October Socialist Revolution Release

 FEATURES
 ---------------
-- Enable up to 4 controllers
+- Enable up to 4 controllers (for demo)
 - Select quality levels which PES doesn't want you to choose

 INSTALLATION